sungyongs/sungyongs.github.io/index.md

 My name is Sungyong Seo and I am a Ph.D. student in the [Computer Science Department](http://www.cs.usc.edu/) of University of Southern California.
 I work on Machine Learning under supervision of [Professor Yan Liu](http://melady.usc.edu/).
-I am visiting NYU machine learning group to collaborate with [Professor Kyunghyun Cho](http://www.kyunghyuncho.me).
+Currently, I am visiting the [NYU Center for Data Science](https://cds.nyu.edu) to collaborate with [Professor Kyunghyun Cho](http://www.kyunghyuncho.me).

 I am interested in machine learning problems in general.